freeradical13/freeradical13.github.io/index.md

 The lower epidermis includes stomata which are openings that allow diffusion of Carbon Dioxide, Oxygen, and water vapor.
 [Guard cells][] open stomata during the day to allow in Carbon Dioxide for photosynthesis and close at night to limit transpiration which is the process of water evaporation in plants.
 Water in a leaf exerts pressure called turgor pressure causing the swelling or clamping down of the stomata to regulate their size.
 The guard cell includes blue-light receptors which open Potassium ion channels when exposed to blue-light in the day and let in Potassium ions and thus water flows into the guard cells to follow its osmotic gradient.
 Transpiration creates negative pressure which drives additional water uptake and movement (through water cohesion) through the vascular system.
 Areas with a lot of nutrients create an osmotic pressure for water to enter and thus allow for the "long-range" diffusion of nutrients.

 [Meristems][] are self-renewing cells that replicate to increase the height of the plant (primary growth) or the girth of the trunk (secondary growth).

-#### Algae

-[Algae][] is a polyphyletic group of eukaryotic organisms that use photosynthesis but lack roots, stems or leaves, so they're not considered plants.

 #### Cell Communication